Sequestration, Its Causes and Impact

-The term sequestration comes from the Latin word sequestrare, which essentially means taking something away and locking it up for safekeeping.
-For example, when the ancient Romans couldn't agree who owned a piece of property, they gave it to a third party.
-He was called the sequester.
-He held onto the property until the two sides resolved their differences.
+The term sequestration comes from the Latin word sequestrare, which essentially means to set something aside for safekeeping.
+(When the ancient Romans couldn't agree who owned a piece of property, they gave it to a third party, called the sequester.
+He held onto it until the two sides resolved their differences.)

 Congress initiated the process of sequestration with the 2011 Budget Control Act.
 Republicans and Democrats couldn't agree on the best way to lower the deficit.
 They used the threat of sequester to force themselves to reach an agreement.
-When they couldn't agree, the sequester kicked in.
-It cut spending by 10 percent from 2013 to 2021.
+But when they couldn't agree, the sequester kicked in, cutting spending by 10% from 2013 to 2021.

-The sequester cuts federal spending by $1.1 trillion over 10 years.
+The sequester was designed to cut federal spending by $1.2 trillion over 10 years.
 It accomplishes this in two ways.
-First, it cuts $109.6 billion from each fiscal year's budget, taking an equal amount each from both the mandatory budget and the discretionary budget.
+First, it cuts $109 billion from each fiscal year's budget, taking an equal amount each from both the mandatory budget and the discretionary budget.

 The FY 2013 Sequester

-- Medicare: $11.1 billion from a 2 percent cut in payments to providers.
-In other words, they get reimbursed 98 percent of their submitted bills.
+- Medicare: $11.1 billion from a 2% cut in payments to providers.
+In other words, they get reimbursed 98% of their submitted bills.

 These cuts began on March 1, 2013.
-Sequestration was originally supposed to occur January 1, but Congress moved the date to March as part of its deal to avoid the fiscal cliff.
-This series of tax increases would have subtracted $607 billion gross domestic product.
+Sequestration was originally supposed to occur January 1, but Congress moved the date to March as part of its deal to avoid the fiscal cliff, a series of tax increases that would have affected the deficit by $607 billion or 4% of the gross domestic product.